Student Code of Conduct

 All secondary schools on the Sunshine Coast follow the Guidelines for Suspension.
 The following behaviours may lead to a suspension:

-- Drug or alcohol involvement is defined as possessing, using, smelling of, or being with someone while they were using drugs or alcohol.
+Drug or alcohol or smoking or vaping involvement is defined as possessing, using, smelling of, or being with someone while they were using drugs or alcohol or smoking or vaping.

 Weapons are defined (as per District Policy 6950) as: